moffzilla/AWS-Fundamentals/README.md

 Remove:

-	'./terminate_all_instances.py'
+	'aws ec2 describe-instances | grep InstanceId'
+	'./terminate_instances.py [instance-id]'

 General Requirements:

-- Make sure resources as the AMI image, SSH Keys, Security Groups referenced in the artifacts exists in the selected region.
+- Make sure resources as the AMI image, SSH Keys, Security Groups referenced in the artifacts exist in the selected region.
-- You have permissions for accessing S3 resources, createstacks and to access any other required AWS resource.
+- You have permissions for accessing S3 resources you may create to replace default ones, createstacks and to access any other required AWS resource.
 - You have created a bucket : "awsfundamentalsrepo" and uploaded the stack template : "aws-cloudformation-apache-server-template.json".
 - This project defaults region US-West-2 (Oregon) & uses Ubuntu 16.04 guess OS.
-- You’ll need AWS CLI & this Python module installed on your control machine.
-Boto can be installed from your OS distribution or python’s using the pip command, install the AWS CLI and Boto3:

-	'pip install awscli boto3 -U --ignore-installed six'”.

-- AWS AIM Credentials with enough rigths for launching VMs, if you reference a resource in AWS, such as a Security Group, make sure that the objetc exists and it is properly configured, etc.
+- You’ll need AWS CLI installed.
 - Before executing Ansible Playbook make sure you have access to AWS by exporting or configuring your AWS_ACCESS_KEY_ID
     AWS_SECRET_ACCESS_KEY